wp-plugins/bulletproof-security/readme.txt

 == Installation ==

+* <strong>Automated Setup Steps</strong>
+1. Click the Setup Wizard button.

+* <strong>Uninstall Options</strong>
+1. An Uninstall Options link is located on the WordPress Plugins page under the BulletProof Security plugin.
+2. Clicking the Uninstall Options link loads a jQuery UI Dialog Form with 2 uninstall options.
+3. If you are upgrading to BPS Pro, select the BPS Pro Upgrade Uninstall option and click the Save Option button or just click the Close button below and do a normal plugin uninstall.
+4. If you want to completely delete the BPS plugin, all files, Custom Code and BPS database settings, select the Complete BPS Plugin Uninstall option and click the Save Option button.

+* <strong>Manual Setup Steps</strong>

 * <strong>htaccess Core htaccess Files Setup Steps</strong>
 1. Click the Create default.htaccess File button on the Security Modes page.
 2. Click the Create secure.htaccess File button on the Security Modes page.